 Journey back to Bethlehem with your class in this series of five KS2 RE lessons as your children discover the details behind the Christmas story.
 Find out why Bethlehem was the location of the greatest story ever told and how Mary and Joseph found themselves with a newborn in a barn.
 These informative and empathetic lessons take a fresh look at this familiar story as your class delve deeper into the emotion…More Information

-This festive scheme of work for Year 3 takes a fun approach to teaching children about the traditions, stories and celebrations relating to Divali.
-Your class will have the chance to hear the story of Rama and Sita, find out why divas are lit at Divali, how Hindu families celebrate Divali, and much more.
+This festive scheme of work for Year 3 takes a fun approach to teaching children about the traditions, stories and celebrations relating to Diwali.
+Your class will have the chance to hear the story of Rama and Sita, find out why divas are lit at Diwali, how Hindu families celebrate Diwali, and much more.
 Using a range of lesson plans, slides, activity ideas, differentiated worksheets, an End of Unit Qui…More Information

 Religion has been linked with the arts for thousands of years.
 This series of six lessons for Year 6 gives your class the chance to find out how, why and when music, drama and art are used in religions around the world.
 These arty lessons provide plenty of opportunity for your class to learn how other people express themselves as well as learning how to use their own artistic talents to portray ideas about …More Information